 The primary survey is designed to assess and treat any life-threatening injuries quickly.
 It should be completed very rapidly.
-The main causes of death in a trauma patient are airway obstruction, respiratory failure, shock from hemorrhage, and brain injuries.
+The main causes of death in a trauma patient are airway obstruction, respiratory failure, massive hemorrhage, and brain injuries.
 Therefore, these are the areas targeted during the primary survey.
-Following are specific injuries identified during a primary survey, which may be potentially life-threatening:
+The following are some of, but not all, the specific injuries that may be identified during a primary survey, which may be potentially life-threatening:

 In trauma centers, a trauma team is developed to provide a safe and efficient evaluation of the trauma patient.
-These members are available immediately or within five minutes of a trauma team activation.
-This an interprofessional team has the following members who have pre-assigned roles.
+These members should be available within minutes of a trauma team activation.
+This interprofessional team should have the following members who have pre-assigned roles.

-Other staff may not necessarily be involved in every trauma call but should be available immediately (if needed):
+Other staff may not necessarily be involved in every trauma call but should be available readily if needed:

 Below is each sequential area of focus for evaluation and intervention.

 A: Airway with cervical spine precautions /or protection.

 This assessment is of the patency of the patient’s airway.
 It is assessed by asking a question.
 If the patient can speak coherently, the patient is responsive, and the airway is open.

 Perform either a chin lift or jaw thrust if airway obstruction is identified; although, jaw thrust is preferred if cervical spine injury is suspected.